chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 - _Optional_ static typing.
 You don't even need to really code in TypeScript but you still can benefit from TypeScript infer system
 - TS is well-supported by many IDEs.
 They show warnings and errors about any potenial issues in your code at even before _Run time_.
-- I prefer looking at Typescript type system as a programming language itself, for example a `Type` with `Generic` is like a function with parameter; or [Mapped Types](../JavaScript/TypeScript/features#mapped-types) is like a loop.
+- I prefer looking at Typescript type system as a programming language itself.
+It has Conditional Type; or a `Type` with `Generic` is like a function with parameter; or [Mapped Types](../JavaScript/TypeScript/features#mapped-types) is like a loop.

 ### Next.js